GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: Evaluation

-\textbf{Observation 3: The next-candidate selection strategy strongly influences the optimization trajectory and final performance, with Pareto-based sampling providing a distinct advantage.} GEPA seeks to iteratively refine prompts by leveraging feedback from new rollouts.
-In order to test the impact of our Pareto-based candidate selection strategy, we consider a straightforward baseline for instantiating \lstinline{SelectCandidate} strategy: always selecting the currently best-performing candidate.
-As shown by the ablation results in Table~\ref{tab:ablation_1}, this approach often leads to sub-optimal exploration of the prompt search space ultimately leading to poor performance---GEPA with Pareto-based sampling strategy outperforms the SelectBestCandidate strategy by as much as 8.17\%, maintaining an aggregate margin of +6.4\% across all benchmarks.
-Figure~\ref{fig:compare_linear_vs_pareto} illustrates the stark difference in optimization trajectories between this naïve strategy and our proposed Pareto-based sampling-strategy.
-Always choosing the current best candidate tends to yield immediate improvement in the next iteration, but then causes the optimizer to stall, expending its entire rollout budget attempting to further improve this specific candidate.
-In contrast, our Pareto-based sampling method expands the search by considering all Pareto-optimal candidates (representing all the ``winning'' strategies discovered so far), ensuring a tight balance between exploration and exploitation tradeoffs---ultimately converging to a higher-performing solution within the same rollout budget.
+GEPA refines prompts iteratively with rollout feedback; to test our Pareto-based selection, we compare against a baseline that always picks the best-performing candidate in the \lstinline{SelectBestCandidate} strategy (which is similar to the strategy used by TextGrad~\cite{textgrad}), and \lstinline{BeamSearch(N=4)} (used by APO~\cite{pryzant_apo}).
+As shown in Table~\ref{tab:ablation_1}, these baselines often yield suboptimal exploration of the prompt search space, leading to poor performance.
+GEPA with Pareto-based sampling outperforms the \texttt{BeamSearch} strategy by upto 11.33\%, and \texttt{SelectBestCandidate} strategy by up to 8.17\%, with an aggregate margin of +7.33\% and +6.4\% across all benchmarks, respectively.
+Figure~\ref{fig:compare_linear_vs_pareto} highlights the difference in optimization trajectories: always choosing the current best candidate gives immediate improvement but quickly stalls, wasting rollouts on a single candidate.
+In contrast, our Pareto-based method expands the search by considering all Pareto-optimal candidates (all ``winning'' strategies found so far), balancing exploration and exploitation and converging to a higher-performing solution within the same rollout budget.

 \textbf{Observation 4: Instruction-optimized prompts are computationally cheaper and generalize better than few-shot demonstration prompts:} In addition to their strong generalization capabilities, reflectively evolved instructions offer a significant practical advantage: they are often much shorter and thus computationally more efficient than few-shot demonstration prompts.
 This advantage becomes especially clear for complex tasks, where even a single few-shot demonstration can be prohibitively long.
 The problem is further exacerbated when few-shot examples are optimized using state-of-the-art methods such as MIPROv2, which jointly optimizes \textit{multiple} demonstrations to be used simultaneously, further increasing prompt length.